A stay at Langshott Manor

 However while the approach to the hotel is through houses, the other side is pure forest with lanes and footpaths to explore and made for a lovely afternoon walk before the sun set and we headed back to warm up in our room.

-More than with other hotels, I would say that choice of room at Langshott Manor is crucial: some of its 22 rooms are quite modern and while smart, lack the historic character which you would expect one’s first impression of the hotel, while others are the real deal.
-So Catherine Parr for example is a modern room which could be in any hotel, while the Leeds junior suite in the main building not only has a four-poster bed but a quite bonkers four-poster bath squeezed into the minute bathroom (the only one in Europe, I was informed: I’m afraid I couldn’t quite see the appeal).
+More than with other hotels, I would say that choice of room at Langshott Manor is crucial.
+Many of its 22 rooms are modern and so lack the historic character which you would expect one’s first impression of the hotel.
+Others are the real deal for those wanting oak-panelling, open fires and four-poster beds.
+The Catherine Parr room, for example is a modern room which could be in any hotel, while the Leeds junior suite in the main building not only has a four-poster bed but a quite bonkers four-poster bath squeezed into the minute bathroom (the only one in Europe, I was informed: I’m afraid I couldn’t quite see the appeal).

 In my opinion there is only one room to choose if you want the full medieval luxury feel: the Henry VIII room in the Moat House block (the rooms are named after Tudor characters, racecourses or castles).